+What is geocaching?
 Geocaching is a global scavenger hunt, where participants use GPS receivers to find cleverly hidden containers called geocaches.
 Geocaching is not merely about hunting down caches but is a bridge between the world of technology and the outdoors.
 It provides participants a fun way to explore and appreciate the world around them, from scenic vistas, to historic structures.
-Find out more about how to get started geocaching by visiting the official geocaching website.
+Find out more about how to get started geocaching by reading this blog on the official geocaching website.